 Next National Action:

-We continue to urge everyone to get involved by calling the White House to say NO to President Trump’s inhumane policies that separate families and harm children.
-Call the White House phone number (202) 456-1111 and use this sample script:
+We continue to urge everyone to get involved by calling Congress (202-224-3121) and the White House (202-456-1111) to say NO to President Trump’s inhumane policies that separate families and harm children.
+Here is a sample script:

 1. Monday Prayer: Every Monday, join us in a day of personal prayer, fasting and almsgiving on behalf of the children detained at the U.S. border.
 We encourage you to use our prayer card and pictures of the children who have died in U.S. custody and the images of migrants and refugees provided by the Justice for Immigrants Campaign’s “Migration Monday” project.